a good day to remember to turn to God first in times of adversity.

 “In You, O Lord, I have taken refuge.”
 Psalm 31:1a NASB

 Can anyone think of a better place to take refuge in times of trouble than in the Lord?
-The truth of the matter is, there is no better place.
+The truth of the matter?
+There is no better place.
 But unfortunately, as humans, some of us are initially inclined to feel abandoned by God during times of adversity or crisis.

 “In panic, I cried out, ‘I am cut off from the Lord!’”
 (Psalm 31:22a NLT).